 In addition to the generic programming rules from TR 24772-1 clause 5.4, additional rules from this section apply specifically to the C programming language.
-The recommendations of this section are restatements of recommendations from clause 6, but represent ones stated frequently, or that are considered as particularly noteworthy by the authors.
-Clause 6 of this document contains the full set of recommendations, as well as explanations of the problems that led to the recommendations made.
+The recommendations of this section are restatements of recommendations from clause 6 of this document, but represent ones stated frequently, or that are considered as particularly noteworthy by the authors.
+Clause 6 of this document contains the full set of recommendations, as well as explanations of the problems that led to the recommendations being made.

-Every guidance provided in this section, and in the corresponding Part section, is supported material in Clause 6 of this document, as well as other important recommendations.

-Index Reference 1 Make casts explicit in the return value of malloc.
-[HFC] Example: s = (struct foo)malloc(sizeof(struct foo)); uses the C type system to enforce that the pointer to the allocated space will be of a type that is appropriate for the size.
-Because malloc returns a void , without the cast, "s" could be of any random pointer type, with the cast, that mistake will be caught f 3 2 Use bounds checking interfaces from Annex K of C11[4] in favour of non-bounds [HCB] checking interfaces, such as strcpy_s instead of strcpy.
-3 Use commonly available functions such as the POSIX functions htonl(), htons(), [STR] ntohl() and ntohs() to convert from host byte order to network byte order and vice versa (UCD) 4 Use stack guarding add-ons to detect overflows of stack buffers (REMOVE?)
-[HCB] 5 Perform range checking before copying memory (using mechanisms such as [XYW] memcpy and memmove), unless it can be shown that a range error cannot occur.
-Bounds checking is not performed automatically, but in the interest of speed and efficiency, range checking only needs to be done when it cannot be statically shown that an access outside of the array cannot occur.
-6 Check that a pointer is not null before dereferencing, unless it can be shown that [XYH] the pointer is not null.
-7 After a call to free as illustrated in the following code: [XYK] free (ptr); ptr = NULL; Set the pointer to null to prevent multiple deallocation or use of a dangling reference via this pointer.
-8 Do not read uninitialized memory, including memory allocated by functions such as [LAV] malloc.
-9 Check that the result of an operation on an unsigned integer value will not cause [FIF] wrapping, unless it can be shown that wrapping cannot occur.
-Any of the following operators have the potential to wrap: a+b a-b ab a++ ++a aa 10 a += b a -= b a = b a << b a << = b -a (cic) 10 Check that the result of an operation on a signed integer value will not cause an [FIF] overflow, unless it can be shown that overflow cannot occur.
-Any of the following operators have the potential to overflow, which is undefined behavior in C: a + b a - b a b a/b a%b a++ ++a aa a+= b a-= b a= b a/= b a %= b a << b a <<= b -a 11 Ensure that a type conversion results in a value that can be represented in the [FLC] resulting type.
+Index Reference Deleted: Every guidance provided in this section, and in the corresponding Part section, is supported material in Clause 6 of this document, as well as other important recommendations.
+1 Use a macro to ensure that the size of memory allocated with malloc matches the intended type of the object.
+[HFC] Deleted: Make casts explicit in the return value of malloc. • Ψ Deleted: Example: s = (struct foo)malloc(sizeof(struct foo)) 2 Use bounds checking interfaces from Annex K of C11[4] in favour of non-bounds checking interfaces, such as strcpy_s instead of strcpy.
+[HCB] ( 3 Use commonly available functions such as the POSIX functions htonl(), htons(), ntohl() and ntohs() to convert from host byte order to network byte order and vice [STR] 4 versa [N004/] Comment [CP2]: If we want to stick with a top 10 - I'd suggest changing this to 'heed and resolve all compiler warnings' 4 Perform range checking before copying memory (using mechanisms such as memcpy and memmove), unless it can be shown that a range error cannot occur.
+[XYW] enanging this to need and resolve an compiler warnings Bounds checking is not performed automatically, but in the interest of speed and efficiency, range checking only needs to be done when it cannot be statically shown 5 that an access outside of the array cannot occur.
+[XYH] э Check that a pointer is not null before dereferencing, unless it can be shown statically that the pointer cannot be null.
+Deleted: is 6 After a call to free, set the pointer to null to prevent multiple deallocation or use of a dangling reference via this pointer, as illustrated in the following code: [XYK] free (ptr); ptr = NULL; Deleted: Set the pointer to null to prevent multiple deallocation use of a dangling reference via this pointer

+Deleted: f

+7 Do not read uninitialized memory, including memory allocated by functions such as malloc.
+[LAV] 8 Check that the result of an operation on an unsigned integer value will not cause wrapping, unless it can be shown that wrapping cannot occur.
+Any of the following operators have the potential to wrap: $a + b \ a - b \ a b \ a++ \ ++a \ a \a \ a+=b \ a-=b \ a =b \ a<$ (FIF) 9 Check that the result of an operation on a signed integer value will not cause an overflow, unless it can be shown that overflow cannot occur.
+Any of the following operators have the potential to overflow, which is undefined behavior in C: $a + b \ a - b \ a b \ a/b \ a\%b \ a++ ++a \ aa \ a+=b \ a-=b \ a =b \ a/=b \ a\%=b \ a<< b \ a<< b \ a<< b \ a<$ [FIF] 10 Ensure that a type conversion results in a value that can be represented in the [FLC] 1 resulting type.